After Biden’s win, parties gird for ferocious Senate runoffs in Georgia

 “I don’t think it’s possible to overstate how big these races are,” said Nse Ufot, chief executive of the New Georgia Project, which focuses on mobilizing young voters of color.

-After netting one Senate seat this week, Democrats need to two flip two more to get to 50, which would give them effective control of the chamber because Vice President Kamala D. Harris could cast tie-breaking votes.
+After netting one Senate seat this week, Democrats need to flip two more to get to 50, which would give them effective control of the chamber because Vice President Kamala D. Harris could cast tie-breaking votes.

-One of the races in Georgia pits Sen. David Perdue (R), a close Trump ally who drew accusations of racism when he mispronounced Harris’s name recently, against Democrat Jon Ossoff, a 33-year-old documentary filmmaker and former House candidate.
+One of the races in Georgia pits Sen. David Perdue (R), a close Trump ally who drew accusations of racism when he mispronounced Harris’s name recently, against Democrat Jon Ossoff, a 33-year-old investigative journalist and former House candidate.

 The other contest is a special election that features Sen. Kelly Loeffler (R), who was appointed by Gov. Brian Kemp (R) to fill a vacant seat, facing a challenge from pastor Raphael Warnock, who would be the first elected Black Democratic senator from the Deep South.
 Runoffs are triggered in Georgia when no candidate receives more than 50 percent of the vote.